Aakash-shrestha/prism/README.md

 An AI-powered GitHub bot that reviews pull requests automatically — catching bugs, security issues, and missing error handling before a human reviewer ever looks at the diff.

-> **Demo GIF** — replace this line with a screen recording of a PR receiving comments

 ---

 ## What it does